Day 1 of 30 Days of Gratitude

 I hope that as you read the short essays focusing solely on tales of gratitude, you, too, will be encouraged to do the same and maybe share your experiences with others.

 What is gratitude?

 According to the Oxford English Dictionary, gratitude is, “the feeling of being grateful.”
 That sounds too simple to even comprehend, so the deep thinker in me has gone on a quest to find what gurus before us have discovered about thankfulness.

 Here are a few quotes on gratitude for your inspiration:

 There are always flowers for those who want to see them.

-Now that we’re comfortable in the knowledge that gratitude is a powerful force that even famous people acknowledge, let’s take a look at the greatest teacher of them all, the Bible.
+Now that we're comfortable knowing that gratitude is a powerful force that even famous people acknowledge, let's take a look at the most outstanding teacher of them all, the Bible.
 I am aware that some people will see a Bible verse and immediately switch off.
-However, we wouldn’t be doing ourselves any favours if we chose to ignore wisdom from the Bible.
+However, we wouldn't be doing ourselves any favours if we chose to ignore wisdom from the Bible.

 You may be surprised to learn that the Bible is packed with stories about the beauty of giving thanks.
-We learn that simple acts of gratitude please God, and when He is pleased with us, the Lord will do more for us.
-Isn’t that wonderful?
-Imagine being a parent to a child who you love with all your heart, and would do anything to make sure that they live a promising life.
-A life that is full and true.
-But the child rarely takes no notice of what you do as a parent, rarely engages with you, and when they do, they are complaining about the things that they don’t have, without even acknowledging what you’ve done for them.
-When they talk to you, you will know that they are either in trouble or want something.
-Would you be encouraged to give them more, even though you love them so very much?
-Wouldn’t you feel inclined to say NO, just to teach them important lessons?
+We understand that simple acts of gratitude please God, and when He is pleased with us, the Lord will do more for us.
+Isn't that wonderful?
+Imagine being a parent to a child you love with all your heart and would do anything to make sure that they live a good life.
+But the child rarely takes notice of what you do as a parent.
+The child rarely engages with you, and when they do, they are complaining about the things that they don't have, without even acknowledging what you've done for them.
+When they get in touch, you will know that they are either in trouble or want something.
+Would you be encouraged to give them more despite their ungrateful attitude?
+Wouldn't you feel inclined to say NO, to teach them essential lessons?

-For the purposes of this article, I will choose one verse:
+For this article, I will choose one verse:

 2 Corinthians 9:10-15 (NIV)